 Stock Number: 68442

-Distinctive species of "Bottle Ponytail" with lush thick foliage of grassy green forming a thick fountain of arching leaf blades atop the thick trunk which arises from the dramatic swollen base.
-At times the new growth has a red tint.
-Sometimes called the red ponytail.
-Good for bonsai culture.
+Distinctive species of "Bottle Ponytail" with lush thick foliage of rose toned bronze forming a thick fountain of arching leaf blades atop the thick trunk which arises from the dramatic swollen base.
+At times the new growth has a red tint if grown in full sun, thus sometimes called the "Red Ponytail" or the "Rosy Nolin...

 Stock Number: 68362